-Recent court decisions could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of our issued patents.
+Changes in U.S. patent law, or laws in other countries, could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of our issued patents, thereby impairing our ability to protect our product candidates.

+Our success is heavily dependent on intellectual property, particularly patents.
 The patent positions of pharmaceutical and biopharmaceutical companies can be highly uncertain and involve complex legal and factual questions for which important legal principles remain unresolved.
-No consistent policy regarding the breadth of claims allowed in patents in these fields has emerged to date in the U.S. There have been recent changes regarding how patent laws are interpreted, and both the U.S. Patent and Trademark Office, or USPTO, and Congress have recently made significant changes to the patent system.
+No consistent policy regarding the breadth of claims allowed in patents in these fields has emerged to date in the U.S. or other countries.
+In addition, Congress or other foreign legislative bodies may pass patent reform legislation that is unfavorable to us.
+For example, there have been recent changes regarding how patent laws are interpreted, and both the USPTO and Congress have recently made significant changes to the patent system.
 There have been U.S. Supreme Court decisions that now show a trend of the Supreme Court which is distinctly negative on some patents.
 The trend of these decisions along with resulting changes in patentability requirements being implemented by the USPTO could make it increasingly difficult for us to obtain and maintain patents on our products.
 We cannot accurately predict future changes in the interpretation of patent laws or changes to patent laws which might be enacted into law.
 Those changes may materially affect our patents, our ability to obtain patents, the costs to prosecute our patent applications and enforce our patents and/or the patents and applications of our collaborators.
 The patent situation in these fields outside the U.S. also has uncertainties.
 Changes in either the patent laws or in interpretations of patent laws in the U.S. and other countries may diminish the value of our intellectual property or narrow the scope of our patent protection.
 Accordingly, we cannot predict the breadth of claims that may be allowed or enforced in the patents we own or to which we have a license or third-party patents.
+As an example, by as early as October 1, 2022, European patent applications will have the option, upon grant of a patent, of becoming a Unitary Patent, which will be subject to the jurisdictio